 two bones, and failed to properly assess which one was best deserving

 So let's take a look at these photos and see what Von Pein and Bugliosi have been raving about.

 The photos discussed by Von Pein and Bugliosi are the same ones discussed in the "Hunchback Analysis" slide of the last chapter.
 In the 1990's Dr. Robert Artwohl resurrected the incorrect assessment of these photos first pushed in the 1967 so-called "Military Review" and then later adopted by the Church Panel.
-Since that time, his comparison has been a mainstay on the much-visited JFK website of history professor John McAdams, confusing people by the thousands.
+Since that time, his comparison has been a mainstay on the much-visited JFK website of Marquette University professor John McAdams, confusing people by the thousands.

 On the surface, his comparison almost makes sense.
 He uses the ruler in the back wound photo to measure the distance from Kennedy’s neck line to his back wound and comes up with 5.6 cm.
 He then uses the length of Kennedy’s ear in the lateral photo as a ruler, and plots out where this 5.6 cm down Kennedy’s back would be on the lateral photo.
 This establishes his entrance.
 It’s then just a simple matter of drawing a line between the back wound and the throat wound and measuring the angle.
 Not surprisingly, Artwohl came up with the exact angle the HSCA told us leads back to the sniper’s nest.